Analytics for Data Science

 - You are a data scientist, software engineer, or IT professional seeking a deeper dive into analytics (but see our "Programming for Data Science" certificate if you need to learn the programming tools for this)

-Hint: Check out our job boards page, conduct some job searches, find some jobs you are interested in, and see what skills are needed before you start your program of study.
+Job seekers: We encourage you to check out our job market in data analytics page, conduct some job searches, find jobs that interest you, and see what skills are needed.
 Statistics.com can help you acquire most of the analytics skills you need.

 - Choose and fit time-series forecasting models

 - Construct predictive models using a variety of statistical and machine learning algorithms, and assess their performance